Locks & Latches Explained

 Yes, in many cases we can make a bespoke handle for you.
 If you require a non-standard handle to use with an un-sprung multi-point locking system (lift handle to lock, un-sprung handle) or a mortice lock (conventional lock with a sprung handle) we can make it to your specifications.

-Please call our friendly sales team on 01473 828989 for a template, fill in the required measurements along with which handle style you would like, its placement (left or right handed), the finish and type of edging you prefer and email it to us at email@example.com for a quote.
+Please call our friendly sales team on 01473 828989 for a template, fill in the required measurements along with which handle style you would like, its placement (left or right handed), the finish and type of edging you prefer and email us for a quote.